 Pharmaceutical Profiles, H.D.
 Smith, Consort Medical, Questcor Pharmaceuticals, and Sunesis Pharmaceuticals have all had people on the move in the world of pharmaceutical manufacturing.

+She will be responsible for overseeing the company's partnering and collaboration activities.
 Stolz joins Sunesis with more than a decade of biotechnology experience and has previously been business development senior director at GPC Biotech where she co-led the acquisition of Axxima Pharmaceuticals.